ramaureirac/thinkpad-e14-linux/tweaks/fingerprint/README.md

 and in `Yast` protected the `libfprint-2*` package from `Software Management`

 ## Configuration
-Whether you have same fingerprint controller or not, this configuration is same for all driver.
+Whether you have the same fingerprint controller or not, this configuration is the same for all drivers.

-First, register your fingerprint from kde-plasma or gnome settings.
+First, register your fingerprint using kde-plasma or gnome settings.
 If you use `fprint` then
 ```bash
 # to enroll